Naruki Doi

-Naruki Doi (土井 成樹, Doi Naruki) is a Japanese professional wrestler currently performing for Dragon Gate, DDT Pro-Wrestling and All Japan Pro-Wrestling as a freelancer.
-He also wrestled for Ring of Honor (ROH) and Total Nonstop Action Wrestling (TNA); in the former promotion, he was a one-time World Tag Team Champion with Shingo Takagi.
+Naruki Doi (土井 成樹, Doi Naruki) is a Japanese professional wrestler currently performing for Dragon Gate, DDT Pro-Wrestling (DDT) and All Japan Pro-Wrestling (AJPW) as a freelancer.
+He also previous working for Ring of Honor (ROH) and Total Nonstop Action Wrestling (TNA); in the former promotion, he was a one-time ROH World Tag Team Champion with Shingo Takagi.

 Career

 Toryumon

 Doi debuted in Toryumon Japan as part of the T2P.
 As one of his family members was a player for the Japanese baseball team the Yomiuri Giants, he was given a baseball gimmick and the name of Second Doi.

 Doi was originally groomed as the top face for T2P, but injuries forced him to debut in Japan late and his growth was slightly stunted.
 He joined the Toryumon Japan roster, and Shin M2K as T2P ended its run, later joining Final M2K.

 Dragon Gate

 Doi continued on in Final M2K.
 At the end of 2004, he abruptly dropped the baseball gimmick and started competing under his real name.

 In January 2005, Doi turned heel and joined CIMA's new faction Blood Generation.
 He gained more rank then, and rose to be something of a second-in-command for the stable.
 He also became the first Open the Brave Gate Champion on March 13, and would hold it until November 13, when he lost it to Dragon Kid.

 On April 12, 2006, when Gamma was kicked out of Blood Generation due to constant clashes with CIMA, Doi left with Gamma, along with Masato Yoshino and Naoki Tanizaki.
 It was unclear whether Doi or Gamma was the leader of the splinter faction.
 After Doi and Gamma won the rights to the Blood Generation name in a tag match against CIMA and Don Fujii eleven days later, Doi's faction renounced it, renaming themselves the Muscle Outlaw'z.
 The MO'z ranks would grow when Magnitude Kishiwada joined them after returning from a stint of injury, as well as referee Kinta Tamaoka.
 The group would lose Tanisaki later that year, but shortly after recruited Genki Horiguchi.
 MO'z would also host any heel wrestlers visiting Dragon Gate.